STAPM/tobalcepi/README.md

 `tobalcepi` was created as part of a programme of work on the health economics of tobacco and alcohol at the School of Health and Related Research (ScHARR), The University of Sheffield.
-This programme is based around the construction of the Sheffield Tobacco and Alcohol Policy Model (STAPM), which aims to use comparable methodologies to evaluate the impacts of tobacco and alcohol policies, and investigate the consequences of clustering and interactions between tobacco and alcohol consumption behaviours.
+This programme is based around the development of the Sheffield Tobacco and Alcohol Policy Modelling (STAPM), which aims to use comparable methodologies to evaluate the impacts of tobacco and alcohol policies, and investigate the consequences of clustering and interactions between tobacco and alcohol consumption behaviours.

 The motivation for `tobalcepi` was to organise the information on the relative risks of diseases in adults related to their own tobacco and